Leonie Cooper is a restaurant critic and editor.

 The best Italian restaurants in London

 Pasta and pizza are way more than just fast-food comfort carbs at these exceptional London restaurants and trattorias, which excel in properly good and authentic Italian cuisine.
 The basics – a creamy carbonara, say, or a simple margherita – are all present and correct, but the capital’s repertoire extends to stylish antipasti, crusty sourdough pizzas, richly sauced pasta and beyond.
 You can also find finely crafted specialities drawn from the traditional trattorias of the rustic south and fashion-conscious north of the country at London’s best Italian restaurants.
-June 2025: Our latest update includes tasty neighbourhood joints such as south London fave, Peckham's Artusi (which now has a Soho outpost), as well as the legendary Ciao Bella, and Hackney newcomer Dalla.
-If you've got the cash to spare, then there are also super expensive spots such Luca, Murano and Sale e Pepe.
-But if you're on budget, then everyone’s fave one-stop pasta shop Padella is your best shout, and if you're really skint, then a simple coffee and cannoli at Bar Italia is the move.
+July 2025: Our latest update includes tasty neighbourhood joints such as south London fave, Peckham's Artusi (which now has a Soho outpost), as well as the legendary Ciao Bella, and Hackney newcomer Dalla as well as the well-worth-seeking-out Polentina in Bow and Elephant, which you'll find in a Victorian pub in Clapton.
+If you've got the cash to spare, then there are also super expensive spots such as Luca and Murano.
+If you're on budget, then one-stop pasta shop Padella is a good shout, and if you're really, really skint, then a simple coffee and cannoli at Bar Italia is the move.
 Wherever you end up, London’s Italian dining scene is irreproachable.
 RECOMMENDED: The 50 Best London Restaurants.
 Leonie Cooper is Time Out London’s Food and Drink Editor.
 For more about how we curate, see our editorial guidelines.

 The best new restaurants in London